Best Way to Build a Campervan in 15 Simple Steps

 A Note on Windows

-If you’re using glass windows, it’s wise to have a friend help, as they can be tricky to hold in place until secured.
+If you’re using glass windows, it’s wise to have a friend help, as they can be tricky to hold in place until secure.
 For plastic windows, securing them with screws works well.

 Dometic Mini Heki roof window.
 Build a campervan with this Easy to install roof hatch